Sticky Bun Sourdough Coffee Cake (Using Sourdough Discard)

 flipping sticky bun sourdough coffee cake

+Step 4: Flip the cake out onto a serving plate.
 Flipping sticky bun anything always makes me a bit nervous, but this turns out easily!
 Just be sure to have a pair of good hot pads and a plate big enough to hold the cake and overflow of caramel.

-After flipping, use a spatula to scrape any caramel and nuts that remained in the pan back onto the cake.
-We don't want to miss any of that goodness.
+TIP: After flipping, use a spatula to scrape any caramel and nuts that remained in the pan back onto the cake.
+We don’t want to miss any of that goodness.

 serving sticky bun sourdough coffee cake

-This cake is really best the day it's made, like most caramel-pecan upside down cakes and buns.
-But I have found that it freezes well.
-I cut it into pieces and freeze between pieces of parchment paper.
+This cake is really best the day it’s made, like most caramel-pecan upside down cakes and buns.

 piece of sticky bun sourdough coffee cake

-Of course that is if there's anything left after serving this yummy sticky bun sourdough coffee cake!
+Of course, that is if there’s anything left after serving this yummy sticky bun sourdough coffee cake!

 serving sticky bun sourdough coffee cake